t-inamura/SIGVerse_test/Plugin/OculusRiftSensor/Readme.txt

    well-examined programs e.g. SDK samples, demo programs distributed by Oculus VR, inc.
 1. Login to the server ready to operate SIGServer.
+2. Move to where OculusRiftCtrl.so and OculusRiftCtrl.xml are located.
-2. Execute command: sigserver.sh -w ./OculusRiftCtrl.xml
+3. Execute command: sigserver.sh -w ./OculusRiftCtrl.xml
-3. If you confirmed startnig SIGServer, switch to the Windows PC and start the SIGViewer.
+4. If you confirmed starting SIGServer, switch to the Windows PC and start the SIGViewer.
-4. Add SIGService OculusRiftSensor.sig made by the above instruction to running SIGViewer by selecting the Service -> Add pop-up menu.
+5. Add the SIGService OculusRiftSensor.sig made by the above instruction to running SIGViewer by selecting the Service -> Add pop-up menu.
-5. Click connect button on SIGViewer.
+6. Click CONNECT button on SIGViewer.
-6. Click Service -> Start -> OculusRiftSensor.sig
+7. Click Service -> Start -> OculusRiftSensor.sig
-7. Click START button to start simulation
+8. Click START button to start simulation